W87

 The W87 is an American thermonuclear missile warhead formerly deployed on the LGM-118A Peacekeeper ("MX") ICBM.
-50 MX missiles were built, each carrying up to 10 W87 warheads in multiple independently targetable reentry vehicles (MIRV), and were deployed from 1986 to 2005.
+Fifty MX missiles were built, each carrying up to 10 W87 warheads in multiple independently targetable reentry vehicles (MIRV), and were deployed from 1986 to 2005.
 Starting in 2007, 250 of the W87 warheads from retired Peacekeeper missiles were retrofitted onto much older Minuteman III missiles, with one warhead per missile.
+An upgraded version is planned for use on the forthcoming LGM-35A Sentinel ICBM.

 Description

 Design of the W87 (now called the W87 Mod 0 or W87-0) started in February 1982 at Lawrence Livermore National Laboratory and production of the warhead began in July 1986 and ended in December 1988.
 Its design is reportedly somewhat similar to the W88, though that warhead was designed at Los Alamos National Laboratory.
 The weapons are part of a National Nuclear Security Administration nuclear weapons lifecycle program.

 The W87 design includes all modern safety features, including the insensitive high explosives LX-17 and PBX-9502 (primary component TATB), a fire-resistant pit, and advanced arming and fuzing safety features.

 The original yield of the W87 was 300 kilotons, but it has the announced ability to be upgraded to a yield of 475 kilotons, presumably by using more highly enriched uranium (HEU) in the fusion secondary stage tamper.
 It is not known if that upgrade was completely tested and ready to implement, or merely designed.

 The exact dimensions of the W87 are classified, but it fits inside the Mk.
 21 reentry vehicle, which is a cone with base diameter of 22 in and a length of 69 in.
 The weight is believed to be between 440 and 600 lb.

+The reentry vehicle Mk21 is stored and transported in an H1473 container.